alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-✅ Each team owns its part
+✅ Each team can deploy on their own

-✅ Teams can use different tools
+✅ Teams can use different tech stack

 ✅ One part can break without hurting others